Mariupol: Geography

 Mariupol is located in the south of the Donetsk Oblast, on the coast of Sea of Azov and at the mouth of Kalmius River.
 It is located in an area of the Azov Lowland that is an extension of the Ukrainian Black Sea Lowland.
 To the east of Mariupol is the Khomutov Steppe, which is also part of the Azov Lowland, located on the border with Russia.

 The city occupies an area of 166 sqkm, or 244 km2 including suburbs administered by the city council.
 The downtown area is 106 km2, while the area of parks and gardens is 80.6 km2.

-The city is mainly built on land that is made of solonetzic (sodium enriched) chernozem, with a significant amount of underground subsoil water that frequently leads to landslides.
+The city is mainly built on land made of solonetzic (sodium enriched) chernozem, with a significant amount of underground subsoil water, that frequently leads to landslides.

 Climate

 Mariupol has a humid continental climate (Köppen climate classification Dfa) with warm summers and cold winters.
 The average annual precipitation is 511 mm.
 Agroclimatic conditions allow the cultivation of warmth-loving agricultural crops with long vegetative periods (sunflower, melons, grapes, etc.).
 However water resources in the region are insufficient, so ponds and water basins are used for the needs of the population and industry.

 In winter, the wind blows mainly from the east, and in summer the north.